hurtadosanti/AdvancedLaneDetection/Report.md

 On the performance side,
 will be good to profile the code and see if the usage of a GPU or C++ code can improve the performance.

+There is still place to improve the detection on problematic zones since the sliding windows are calculated only on the first frame of the video, an option is to detect problematic polylines and try to find again the sliding windows.